IntelligentSystemsLaboratory/personal_page/README.md

 ### Papers

 This section provides details about the papers you have written during your PhD.
 Each entry in the listing is created by adding new .qmd files to the publications folder.
-To organize your entries, refer to the examples within the folder.
+To organise your entries, refer to the examples within the folder.

 ### Conferences